 There are more distractions today than ever before.

-I can now count more than half a dozen ways that I can be interrupted while writing this article.
+I can now count more than half a dozen ways I can be interrupted while writing this article.
 Phone calls, text messages, Slack messages, people stopping by my office, Facebook notifications, and emails are all fighting for my attention while I’m trying to focus.

 And I am easily distracted.